How to use R on Genotoul-Bioinfo cluster¶

 Before contacting the support, READ THE FAQ and Tutorials.

-To do so, you need to have an account.
+You need to have an account.
 Ask for an account if needed.

 Once you are connected, you have two solutions to run a script: running it in batch mode or starting an interactive session.
 The script must never be run on the first server you connect to.
 Also, be careful that the programs that you can use from the cluster are not available until you have loaded the corresponding module.
 How to manage modules is explained in next section.